 - What does it take to become a model?

-- How do I create a modeling portfolio?
+- How to make a modeling portfolio

-- How do I get my first modeling job?
+- How to get a modeling job

-- How do model castings work?
+- How do model casting calls work?

 - How do I find a modeling agent?